I know it's a long shot calling a throw together meal 'magical'...but if it exists, this is it.

 Add all of the other ingredients and stir well to combine.

-If you are adding roasted chickpeas pre-heat oven to 180 degrees celcius, fan forced now.
+If you are adding roasted chickpeas, now is the time to preheat oven to 180 degrees celsius, fan-forced.

-Once cooked, turn the heat off.
+Once the veggies are cooked, turn off the heat.
 Add chopped coriander and fresh lemon juice and stir well.

 Drain and rinse your chickpeas.
 Line a large baking tray with baking paper and add chickpeas.
-Coat in a small amount of olive oil and a sprinkle of salt and bake in the oven for 10 minutes.
+Coat in a small amount of olive oil and a sprinkle of salt, then bake in the oven for 10 minutes.

-Veggies - one of the beauties of this recipe is it's versatility and flexibility.
-Like so many savoury 'one pot wonders' the quantities do not have to be an exact science.
+Veggies - one of the beauties of this recipe is its versatility and flexibility.
+Like so many savoury one pot wonders, the quantities don't have to be an exact science.
 You might like to play around with different flavour combinations and use what you have available.

-I do think you need a hearty veggie as the base though.
-Be that, sweet potato, a variety of regular potato or even pumpkin or cauliflower.
-Then in place of the carrot anything from parsnip to zucchini to green beans will do.
-Keeping in mind that carrots are quite sweet so you might like to swap for another sweet root vegetable.
+That said, I do think you need a hearty veggie as the base.
+Be that sweet potato, a variety of white potato or even pumpkin or cauliflower.
+Then in place of the carrot, anything from parsnip to zucchini to green beans will do nicely.
+Keep in mind too that carrots are quite sweet so you might like to swap them for another sweet root vegetable.

-Spices - You can play with the combinations here to your liking and omit or add chilli, fresh or dried as you like.
+Spices - You can play with the combinations here to your liking and omit or add chilli, fresh or dried as you desire.

 Lemon - You can swap this for lime but I don't recommend omitting it all together.
-Lemon is a secret weapon to enhance flavour and really elevate this delicious dish!
+The acidity of the lemon is a secret weapon to enhance flavour and really elevate this delicious dish!